Top 8 Telemedicine Apps in Singapore (2025)

 Back to top

-5. Doctor Anywhere—$20 consultation fee
+7. Doctor Anywhere—$20 consultation fee

 Doctor Anywhere is one of the first few telemedicine startups in Singapore, and it’s one of the slickest operations.
-However, it’s not backed by any major healthcare household name (unlike Sata CommHealth and Doctor World).

 The premise is similar to that of Raffles Connect: open the app and get connected to an available doctor, who will conduct a video consultation.
-This costs $20 before GST during standard hours, from 6 a.m. to 8.59 p.m..
+This costs $20 before GST during standard hours, from 6 am to 8 59 pm.
 Outside of these hours, the consultation price more than doubles to $45.

-Should your case be unsuitable for a video consultation, you will be informed and told see a doctor in-person.
+Should your case be unsuitable for a video consultation, you will be informed and told see a doctor in person.

 Doctor Anywhere also offers a range of specialised care from mental wellness, nutrition and fitness, and chronic disease management.
 They also offer consultations for niche areas like cardiology, ENT, gastroenterology, and most recently, a virtual lactation consultation service.
 This service is in partnership with Hegen Lactation Centre (HLC), and gives new parents expert breastfeeding guidance and support.
 It’s priced at $100 for a 60-minute video consultation with a certified International-Board Certified Lactation Consultant (IBCLC) from HLC.

-Doctor Anywhere credit card promotions
+Doctor Anywhere credit card perks

 PAssion card holders and DBS/POSB credit card holders get to enjoy these discounts: